-Applications that have not been completed on July 10, 2018 at midnight (French time) will be definitely canceled and the rider considered as not starting.
+Applications that have not been completed on July 10, 2018 at midnight (Romanian time) will be definitely canceled and the rider considered as not starting.

 Your application will be processed when you have completed your registration form with the homologation numbers of your four qualifying brevets.
 Then you will receive a confirmation email with instructions concerning the ride.

 If you do not receive the confirmation email by July 31, you must contact the organizers at the following email address:

 Article 6 (Payment)

 The down-payment and/or the payment of the registration fee can be done either individually or for a group, with mention of the participants that the payment is made for.
 The down-payment fee is 140 RON (30 Euro), which is non-refundable and is deducted from the registration fee.